Designing Pivotal Practice an AI Roleplay Experience for Manager Growth

 We added a Skills Preview step so learners could see 2–3 key behaviors they’d practice.
 Early designs let users skip this, but many who skipped felt confused.

-We changed the flow to make reviewing skill pages required.
+I changed the flow to make reviewing skill pages required.

 • Provided skill purpose, plain-language description, and example